apono-io/terraform-provider-apono/README.md

 ## Releases

-This provider is currently still and beta and as such the current major release is: **0.x**
+This provider is currently still in beta and as such the current major release is: **0.x**

 See [CHANGELOG.md](CHANGELOG.md) for full details